nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 [2] - For deployments that contain nonHC SMs, it's recommended that database in-place restore is done by manually starting database engines in sequential order.
 First start the HC SMs, then nonHC SMs and last the TEs.

-[3] - Automatic archive import is recommended when restoring a backup set taken from a different environment.
+[3] - _Automatic archive initial import_ is recommended when restoring a backup set taken from a different environment.

-[4] - Archive seed restore is not deterministic.
+[4] - _Archive seed restore_ is not deterministic.
 Once the restore request is created, the first SM that starts or is restarted will perform the restore of its archive.

 For detailed information about features, enhancements, and fixed problems, please check [NuoDB Release Notes](https://doc.nuodb.com/nuodb/latest/release-notes/) and [NuoDB Helm Charts Release Notes](https://github.com/nuodb/nuodb-helm-charts/releases)